 The residential concept is based on the growing demand for affordable housing and fostering a sense of community.
 With over 1500 social, medium and free-sector rental properties and a wide range of communal facilities, The Grace addresses this need.
 The iconic two-tower ensemble, one reaching 150 meters and the other 180 meters, sits on a seven-storey plinth.

-The buildings form a harmonious composition with subtle variations in open and closed facade elements, transparent and solid corners, materialisation and colour.
+The buildings form a harmonious composition with subtle variations in open and closed facade elements, transparent and soft corners, materialisation and colour.
 Residents can enjoy a view of the city and, beyond that, of the sea.
 The plinth features commercial functions, a restaurant and offices on the ground floor, while its upper levels contain housing, offices and communal facilities.
 Arcades on either side of the complex offer protection against wind and rain, and create sheltered places for restaurant customers and shoppers.

 The plinth opens to the Schipperskwartier neighbourhood and the new Trekvlietpark in the form of a raised green roof garden that offers space to the resident community for all kinds of activities.
 A transparent lobby forms the lively heart of the complex.
 It offers work and gathering areas for residents, a reception desk for visitors, and an overview of the activities in the surrounding co-working spaces.